Giles: She's not a vampire.

 - Red Sprite: Tatsu kills Shepherd by stabbing him in the heart with his sword, but only penetrating up to the pericardium so he can electrocute it with his Thundercore powers.
 The resulting convulsions cause the heart to implode and crush itself.

-- The page image is ironically a non-fatal example: early in the New 52 run, Wonder Woman gets shot in the heart by Hades with the Eros' pistols that she just relinquished in exchange for Zola to get her to love and marry him.
+- The page image is ironically a non-fatal example: early in Wonder Woman (2011), Wonder Woman gets shot in the heart by Hades with the Eros' pistols that she just relinquished in exchange for Zola to get her to love and marry him.
 After convincing him to give up, she leaves, but not before she returns the favor by shooting him with the aforementioned pistols into his heart, just as he gazes into the mirror Hephaestus left him, so that he may love himself.

 - In Rabbit of the Moon, Bell finishes off the minotaur that killed him by reaching into its chest and ripping out its Magic Stone.

-- Frozen: When Anna was hit in the head by one of Elsa's ice beams, she was knocked out and got a permanent white hair streak.
-The troll shaman manages to heal her, but warns that a similar strike to the heart would lead to a painful, slow, and inevitable transformation into solid ice that can only be reverted by "an Act of True Love."
+- Frozen (2013): Played with.
+When Anna is hit in the head by one of Elsa's ice beams, she's knocked out and gets a permanent white hair streak.
+The troll shaman manages to heal her, but warns that a similar strike to the heart will not be so easily healed.
+Such a strike occurs later, and is revealed to lead to a painful, slow, and inevitable transformation into solid ice unless cured by "an Act of True Love".
+Anna ends up sacrificing what she believed to be her opportunity in order to save her sister, but survives because such a sacrifice is an Act of True Love.

 - Batman v Superman: Dawn of Justice: Both Superman and Doomsday are stabbed through the heart, simultaneously.
 Superman got better.